kivlor/ludum-dare-35/LOG.md

 2 and a half hours later...
 TV break turned into dinner, oh well.
 Going to get the terrain check implemented then start the cleanup.

+#### 19:21

+The terrain check is working like a treat.
+It checks 2 things, firstly the the terrain we're colliding with is the 'upcoming' terrain and that the vehicle is at least half way into the terrain (although this usually ends up being all the way in).

+I've even started cleaning up!